yapb/docs/docs/configuring.rst

 yb_join_after_player
 --------------------------------

-If not zero, bots will join he server only when some human player already joined the team.
+If not zero, bots will join the server only when some human player already joined the team.

 Minimum value is ``0``, Maximum value is ``1``, Default value is ``0``.